bradmeyn/penguin_hunter/README.md

-Major project for Java Programming unit
+Major project for Java Programming unit in which I scored a High Distinction mark.

 Start game with java Hunter command

-Original Specification:
+**Original Specification:**

 Java Penguin Hunter
 Word/time limit: N/A